 "The healthiest yoghurt choice is low- or no-fat plain yoghurt," says Kate Gudorf, an accredited practising dietitian and spokesperson for the Dietitians Association of Australia.

-"Natural or plain yoghurt has around 6mg of sugars per 100g due to the naturally occurring carbohydrate lactose.
-Anything above 6mg will be added sugar, generally in the form of fruit pieces, fruit puree, honey and sugar.
+"Natural or plain yoghurt has around 6g of sugars per 100g due to the naturally occurring carbohydrate lactose.
+Anything above 6g will be added sugar, generally in the form of fruit puree, juice concentrates and sugar," she says.

 The Australian Dietary Guidelines says a serve of yoghurt is ¾ cup or 200g.
 If you want a yoghurt to eat on the go, look for a pot that's 200g or less.
 A 'between meals' snack should have no more than 600kJ.

+- Dessert disguised as yoghurt.
+Sugary dessert products can appear on the shelves alongside healthier offerings for children.
 As most products aimed at kids have classic pester-power characteristics – bright packaging splashed with recognisable cartoon characters or cutesy images – it's very easy for any harried parent to grab a package your child likes the look of without checking the ingredients and sugar levels.
 A product that has the word "dessert" on the packaging should ring alarm bells.

 Not strained and often containing thickeners such as cream, milk solids, gelatine and gums, which are added to create a creamy texture.

 Traditionally made by adding fermented kefir grains to room-temperature milk.
 Commercial powdered kefir starters are often used these days.

 Made by adding an enzyme during processing that breaks down the lactose into simple sugars, it's safe for those who are intolerant to lactose.

 Yoghurt without flavouring or added sugar.

 Milk and live cultures are added straight to the pot, which, makers claim, means thickeners such as gelatine need not be added.